 Research Practice (click summary to expand if not shown)

-This document sets out proposed definitions for research activity of staff and for research units within SETU Waterford.
+Currently under review for SETU> This document sets out proposed definitions for research activity of staff and for research units within SETU Waterford.

 This document follows the SETU Waterford Strategic Plan 2018 – 2021 and is intended to form part of the development of the 2018-2021 SETU Waterford Research and Innovation Strategy.
 It puts forward an initial framework for the stages of a research career in SETU Waterford, provides a definition for research active staff and endeavours to provide clarity on the differences between research groups, research centres and research institutes, in terms of scale, reach and governance, originally presented to the SETU Waterford Academic Council in 2012 as a White Paper on the Definition and Organisation of Research at SETU Waterford.